PauloRlopez/SQL_Basics/README.md

 From the dvd store we will use some select statements and other basic query syntax.

-Let's see what's on the store table.
+Let's see what's on the film table.

     -- This is a comment and " ; " signifies the end of a statement

     -- " * " means that is grabbing all of it on the table.

     SELECT * from film;